 Instructions

 - Heat olive oil and butter in a large pot over medium heat.
-Add the chopped scallion and sauté until translucent, about 3-4 minutes.
+Add the chopped scallion and sauté until softened and translucent, about 3-4 minutes.

-- Add minced garlic and red chili flakes, cooking until fragrant, about 1 minute.
+- Stir in the minced garlic and red chili flakes, cooking for about 1 minute until fragrant.

-- Pour in the white wine, bringing it to a simmer for 2-3 minutes to let the alcohol evaporate.
+- Pour in the white wine and bring to a simmer.
+Let it cook for 2-3 minutes to reduce slightly and allow the alcohol to evaporate.

-- Add the hand-crushed San Marzano tomatoes and clam broth.
-Stir well and bring the mixture to a boil.
-Reduce the heat and let it simmer for 5 minutes to let the flavors blend together.
+- Stir in the hand-crushed San Marzano tomatoes with their juices.
+Bring the mixture to a gentle boil, then reduce heat and simmer for about 5 minutes to allow the flavors to blend.

 - Add the cleaned mussels to the pot.
 Cover and cook until the shells open, about 6-8 minutes.
 Discard any mussels that do not open.

-- Stir in the fresh basil or parsley (if using), and season with salt and pepper to taste.
+- Stir in the fresh basil or parsley and season with salt and pepper to taste.

 Notes